kkpatidar1997/Netflix-Clone/README.md

 # Netflix-Clone
 MERN Stack Project.
-Using Firebase for User Authentication and Profile creation.
+Used Firebase for User Authentication and Profile creation.
-USing React to create frontend.
+Using React to create frontend.
-Node, Express and Many more for backend.
+Node, Express, and many more technologies for the backend.
 MongoDB to store watchlist.
 Youtube ID to play trailers dynamically.